John James (British poet)

 John James (14 March 1939 – 14 May 2018) was a British poet.

 Life and work

-John James was born in 1939 in Cardiff to Lil (née O’Reilly) and Charlie James, a royal marine.
+John James was born in 1939 in Cardiff to Lil (née O'Reilly) and Charlie James, a royal marine.
 He was educated by Lasalle Brothers at Saint Illtyd's College.
 He left the college in 1957 to read Philosophy and English Literature at the University of Bristol and later undertook postgraduate studies in American Literature at the University of Keele.
-He was a founder with Nick Wayde of the poetry journal The Resuscitator in Bristol in 1963 and an active contributor to the worksheet, The English Intelligencer.
+He was a founder with Nick Wayte of the poetry journal The Resuscitator in Bristol in 1963 and an active contributor to the worksheet, The English Intelligencer.
 He became Arts Council Creative Writing Fellow, at the University of Sussex, 1978– and was the former Head of Communication Studies at Anglia Ruskin University, Cambridge.